 Hometown: Baldwyn, MS

-BA Classics (Latin emphasis) and Philosophy, minor in English (2017)
+BA in Classics with an emphasis in Latin, Philosophy; minor in English (2017)

 Why did you choose your majors?